Skip to contents

 #> Step 2: Generating posterior predictions...

-#> ... (reconstructing baseline hazard and obtaining linear predictors)...
+#> ... (reconstructing baseline hazard and getting linear predictors)...

 #> Warning: Dropping 'draws_df' class as required metadata was removed.